-- 1. the first slave owes an impossible amount, and is forgiven the entire amount - 2. the same slave is owed little, but does not forgive even a penny - 3. that ungrateful wretch suffers forever as a consequence and we can readily reach the intended conclusion that it is infinitely better to forgive than not to forgive.
+- 1. the first slave owes an impossible amount, and is forgiven the entire amount - 2. the same slave is owed relatively little, but does not forgive even a penny - 3. that ungrateful wretch suffers forever as a consequence and we can readily reach the intended conclusion that it is infinitely better to forgive than not to forgive.
 I think we get the point - never mind how many times, it is the forgiving that is important here!

 And while we can nod in agreement that forgiving is important, we also can agree, I think, that it is really, really hard to do.
-As we slip back from the unreal world of the parable into the real world in which we live, we rediscover a world often full of injustice, of people who demand much and give little, of people who seem to abuse forgiveness, who soak forgiveness up like a battery recharge on the way to the next "sinning against", and we ask, like Peter, how many times do we forgive the sister or brother in faith who sins against us.
+As we slip back from the unreal world of the parable into the real world in which we live we rediscover a world often full of injustice: of people who demand much and give little; of people who seem to abuse forgiveness, who soak forgiveness up like a battery recharge on the way to the next "sinning against", and we ask, like Peter, how many times do we forgive the sister or brother in faith who sins against us.
 Peter apparently heard the unusual message that the 'final' step in dealing with such a person was to treat them with tolerance and acceptance, which implied forgiving them.
 However, it is simply not possible to tolerate someone, let alone accept them, if there is some smoldering resentment burning under the surface, because the heat of that resentment almost always erupts in a fiery display of hatred and vengeance.
 Peter heard, and obviously understood, that continuing, ongoing forgiveness was being called for, and he realized how difficult that could and would be.
 "How many times?" he asks.

 Now to be truly precise, he actually asks "how often?", which is a different question, dealing with the rate or frequency of forgiving, and he gets an answer couched instead in terms of amounts, but the point works out to be the same.
 Indeed, Peter himself switched the topic from "how often" to "how many" by suggesting a number.
-It's possible to hear Peter asking this question the way we might, a bit tongue-in-cheek.
-You know, using a number that was more than double the current rabbinical standard of three times, asking with perhaps a tad of sarcasm, "(as many as) seven times?".
-I prefer to think of Peter, having caught the message that tolerance and acceptance implied forgiveness, was genuinely attempting to stretch the limit to a much more acceptable number.
+It's possible to hear Peter asking this question the way we might, a bit tongue-in-cheek - not just "how many times?" but "O Lord, how many times?!".
+Even perhaps with a bit of sarcasm, using a number that was more than double the current rabbinical standard of three times, asking, "(as many as) seven times?".
+However I would prefer to think of Peter, having caught the message that tolerance and acceptance implied forgiveness, was genuinely attempting to stretch the limit to a much more acceptable number.